TennesseeLunabotics/docs/docs/editing.md

 ## Gaining Access

 The files that make up this site live with the rest of our code in the Tennessee Lunabotics [Github Org].
-To edit, you first must be a member of the organization to have write access.
+To edit, you first must be a member of the organization.
 Create a Github account if you don't have one already, and message the current Control Systems Team Lead on Discord with your Github username.